jorgeutd/evaluating-llms-judge-llm-approach/README.md

 > ℹ️  **Note:** The evaluation steps in this lab are based on the paper  [Judging LLM-as-a-Judge with MT-Bench and Chatbot Arena](https://arxiv.org/pdf/2306.05685.pdf).

-This lab addresses this challenge by providing a practical solution for evaluating LLMs using LLM-as-a-Judge with Amazon Bedrock.
+This notebook showcase how to addresses this challenge by providing a practical solution for evaluating LLMs using LLM-as-a-Judge with Amazon Bedrock.
 This is relevant for developers and researchers working on evaluating LLM based applications.
 In the notebook you are guided using MT-Bench questions to generate test answers and evaluate them with a single-answer grading using the Bedrock API, Python and Langchain.
 The notebook consists of the following chapters:

 1) Set-up of the environment
 2) Load MT-Bench questions